JKBurrows/ST558-Project-2/Saturday.md

 ### Holiday

-Explore how bike rentals change depending on whether the saturday in question is a holiday using a basic numeric summary and a boxplot.
+Explore how bike rentals change depending on whether the Saturday in question is a holiday using a basic numeric summary and a boxplot.
 The numeric summary gives you an idea of center and spread.
 So does the boxplot, but it is better for identifying outliers.